-16 Financial risk Management:
+23 Financial risk Management:

-The Company's financial liabilities comprise, trade payables and borrowings.
+The Company's financial liabilities comprise borrowings, trade payables and other payables.
 The main purpose of managing financial liabilities is to manage finances for the Company's operations.
-The Company has loan and other receivables, that arise directly from its operations.
+The Company has loan and other receivables, trade and other receivables, and cash and short-term deposits that arise directly from its operations.

-The Company is exposed to , credit risk and liquidity risk.
+The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's senior management oversees the management of these risks.
 The Company's senior management has establised a risk management policy to identify an analyse the risks, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
-Risk management policy is reviewed periodically to reflect changes in market conditions and the Company's activities.
+Risk management policy is reviewed periodically to reflect changes in market conditions and the Company's senior activities.
+It is the Compny's policy not to acquire or issue derivative financial instrument for trading or speculative purposes.
 The Company's senior management reviews and agrees policies for managing each of these risks, which are summarised below.